BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/TESTING.md

 # Integration Testing
 The parts in the online quiz system are tested in a group to see how they interact with each other.
 The classes tested are **AddUser**, **CreateQuiz**, **EditQuiz**, **DeleteQuiz**, **HandleLogin**, **ShowAdminMenu**, **ShowUserMenu**, **TakeQuiz**, and **ViewQuizzes**.

-Here is the [Link](Testing/CompleteQuizSystemTestSuite.java)for Unit Testing and Integration Testing.
+Here is the [Link](Testing/CompleteQuizSystemTestSuite.java) for Unit Testing and Integration Testing.